isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">	Install <a href="https://www.tracetogether.gov.sg/">TraceTogether</a> and <a href="https://www.whatsapp.com/download">WhatsApp</a> mobile applications on their mobile phones which will facilitate SHN compliance checks and contact tracing</li>
 </ol>

-Travellers arriving in Singapore from **26 Oct 2021, 2359 hours** will not be required to take a COVID-19 PCR test on arrival in Singapore.
+Travellers arriving in Singapore from Category (II), (III) and (IV) countries/regions **from 26 Oct 2021, 2359 hours** will not be required to take a COVID-19 PCR test on arrival in Singapore.

 &#x2610;  <i><b>F) TraceTogether Registration</b></i>